codeswhite/stargen/README.md

+## Interactive wordlists generator

+### TODO:

-add more download sources
+- add more download sources
-improve config
+- improve config
-add more keyword expansion modifiers
+- add more keyword expansion modifiers

-# Rewrite Concept:
-  * this can be applied to slain as well
+- Rewrite Concept: this can be applied to slain as well

-* Implement multi-base generation based on the following info:
+- Implement multi-base generation based on the following info:
   -  Stage 1:    Collect, capitalize and extend to aquire a *set* of keywords
   - Stage 2:    Create a *set* of required crunches to be made in order to fill with the desired min-max len    Note the various keywords lengths, espacially the longest and shortest keywords
   -  Stage 3:    Crunch some